 5. Often, having the wrong people on the team can influence the experiences you’re trying to create in the wrong ways.
 Therefore, it’s crucial to be sure about the people you designate.

 Pros and Cons of Design Sprints

-The main pros of design sprints are that they’re highly collaborative and quick.
-The process that may take months can be completed within a week by running a design sprint.
+The benefits of a design sprint are that they’re highly collaborative and quick.
+The process which may take months can be completed within a week by running design sprints.
 It incorporates a group thinking approach wherein one member from each department participates and contributes their idea.
 It promotes solving problems in innovative ways.
 Moreover, it is highly beneficial for larger organizations that usually run on a time crunch.
 Also, the best part is that it keeps your team focused on one specific problem.
 All your solutions revolve around the same.

 Talking of the cons, the outcome of a design sprint is not to produce a fully functional product.
 Here the UX research is done on a surface level.
 Moreover, if you want a definite answer, a design sprint is not the route.